 In October 2009, it was revealed that Donington had failed to raise the £135 million needed to carry out the necessary work to stage the British Grand Prix and that Ecclestone had offered the race back to Silverstone, but that the terms appeared to be the same as those the BRDC had rejected the first time around.

 In December 2009, Silverstone was awarded the rights to host the British Grand Prix for the next 17 years.
-Part of the deal was for a new pit lane to be built.
+Part of the deal was for a new pit and paddock complex to be built.